 All travellers are catered to here.
-Unpowered walk in camping is positioned alongside the generous amenities, while almost all the powered sites have full lake frontage.
+Unpowered camping sites are positioned alongside the generous amenities, while almost all the powered sites have full lake frontage.
 For a really special experience, nab a Lakeside Safari Tent – you’ll be treated to all the best views with serious glamping credentials.
 Kids’ activities organised during school holidays and an on site playground ensures the little ones will be occupied while the grown-ups kick back and relax.

 The park is situated a short drive from the beach on the lakefront within Myall Lakes National Park – you can literally step straight out of your villa and into the water.
 Just 1.5 hours north of Newcastle, it’s the ideal escape from city life.
 Head to nearby Hawks Nest, just 20 minutes’ drive, for the Dark Point walking track.
 The trail takes you through dunes and alongside middens to Dark Point Aboriginal Place, which has been a significant gathering place for the Worimi peoples for more than 4000 years.
 Afterwards, drive across the “singing” bridge (named for its tendency to act as a wind harp during strong south westerlies) to the picturesque village of Tea Gardens.
 The Tea Gardens Boatshed has been serving locals and visitors their Boatshed Big Brekkie for more than 15 years.